Rosey Grier: Early life

-Education and College Career
+Education and college career

 Colleges began scouting Grier while in high school.
-Ultimately Penn State University offered Grier a track scholarship which he accepted and also played football for the Nittany Lions where he was an four-year starter and All American (in shot put).
+Ultimately, Penn State University offered Grier a track scholarship, which he accepted, and also played football for the Nittany Lions where he was a four-year starter and All American (in shot put).
 Grier was known as a dominant lineman playing both ways.
 During Grier's time at Penn State under coach Rip Engle, from 1952 to 1953, the team had 20 wins, 7 losses, 1 tie.